rmuuu/cs1202group_project/README.md

 OmniEnergy will solely focus on the renewable energy source: solar energy.
 Solar energy systems don’t produce air pollutants or greenhouse gases, they generate power using mirrors to concentrate sunlight across solar cells.
 Additionally, they are affordable and often the cheapest form of electricity.

 ## :mag_right: Objectives
-+ To determine the user's energy consumption
++ To determine the user's energy consumption :electric_plug:
-+ To calculate the amount of energy used after solar installation.
++ To calculate the amount of energy used after solar installation. :zap:
-+ To recommend a more effective strategy to cut back on energy use.
++ To recommend a more effective strategy to cut back on energy use. :house_with_garden:

 ## :four_leaf_clover: SDG (Affordable and Clean Energy)